CGCookie/handbook/benefits.md

 ## Vacation Time

 We utilize a *minimum time off* policy, whereby we require to you take at least 12 days of paid time off (PTO) per year.
+This is paired with the 4-day work week. https://github.com/CGCookie/handbook/blob/master/how-we-work.md#4-day-work-week

 As a remote company we all have a tendency to work too much and so we aim to create a healhier, and happier work-life balance for the entire crew.